microsoft/FluidFramework/packages/dds/tree/docs/repair-data/README.md

 (e.g., it doesn't involve inserting then deleting the same node).
 Applications tend to prefer such minimal updates as it reduces the amount of update work that they need to perform.

-Ensuring that we send minimal deltas to applications may seem at odds we the requirements outlined in [Computing Repair Data Per Individual Edit](#computing-repair-data-per-individual-edit).
+Ensuring that we send minimal deltas to applications may seem at odds with the requirements outlined in [Computing Repair Data Per Individual Edit](#computing-repair-data-per-individual-edit).
 It need not be.
 We can decouple the computation of the repair data from the computation of the delta,